breeznik/screener.static.design/README.md

-Static Stock Screenr Design Built in Next.js with Bootstrap
+Static Stock Screener Design Built in Next.js with Bootstrap